stiofanEimeid/the-online-cookbook/testing.md

 Create

 - Only registered, logged in users may add recipes to the database.
-They may add recipes at any time using the 'add recipe' link contained in the side navigation bar or by selecting the 'add recipe' button in their account page under the 'My Recipes' tab.
+They may add recipes at any time using the 'Add Recipe' link contained in the side navigation bar or by selecting the 'Add Recipe' button in their account page under the 'My Recipes' tab.
 Both steps and ingredients may be dynamically added and removed.
 Once the user is satisfied with the recipe they have written, they may submit it to the database.
 The date and time of submission is noted and passed into the document.
 Once submitted the recipe may be viewed in the search page or directly from their account page under the 'My Recipes' tab.

 Update

 - If the user wishes to update the recipe, they may do so directly from the recipe page while logged in as the recipe's author or from their account page.
-An 'edit recipe' button sits beside the 'go to recipe' button for each of their recipes.
+An 'Edit Recipe' button sits beside the 'Go to Recipe' button for each of their recipes.

 - The update recipe fields mirror those of the add recipe page but with each of the recipe's current field values appearing in their respective fields.
 Once the user is happy with the changes they must click submit to update the recipe in the database or simply click cancel to return to the previous page if they change their mind about updating the recipe.